Fallas: Els Castells and La Nit del Foc

 On the nights of the 15, 16, 17, and 18th there are firework displays in the old riverbed in València.
 Each night is progressively grander and the last is called La Nit del Foc (the Night of Fire).

 Cavalcada del Foc

 On the final evening of Falles, at 7:00 pm on 19 March, a parade known in Valencian as the Cavalcada del Foc (the Fire Parade) takes place along Colón street and Porta de la Mar square.
-This spectacular celebration of fire, the symbol of the fiesta's spirit, is the grand finale of Fallas and a colourful, noisy event featuring exhibitions of the varied rites and displays from around the world which use fire; it incorporates floats, giant mechanisms, people in costumes, rockets, gunpowder, street performances and music.
+This celebration of fire, the symbol of the fiesta's spirit, is the grand finale of Fallas and an event featuring exhibitions of the varied rites and displays from around the world which use fire; it incorporates floats, giant mechanisms, people in costumes, rockets, gunpowder, street performances and music.
+Led by the royal court and the festival queens from various parts of the Valencian Community, the current parade takes around an hour or more and ends with the fireworks display at Porta de la Mar.